 Jordan is home to a small Baha’i community of approximately 1,000 people.
-After meeting a lovely Baha’i man in London at the House of Commons, I have learned a little more about the Baha’i and he and his friends have always been exceptionally kind, welcoming, and fascinating.
-It was he who introduced me to his niece here in Amman, a prominent member of the Baha’i community and wonderfully well-traveled woman.
+After meeting a lovely Baha’i man in London at the House of Commons, I have learned a little more about the faith and he and his friends have always been exceptionally kind, welcoming, and interesting.
+It was he who introduced me to his niece here in Amman, a member of the Baha’i community and wonderfully well-traveled woman.

 On Saturday, she invited me to join her and her family and neighbours for the Festival of Ayyam-i-Ha.

 The Baha’i calendar consists of 19 months of 19 days, with a period of intercalary days added between the last two months of the calendar.
 These intercalary days are when Ayyam-i-Ha are celebrated.